C1.4 Create and describe patterns to illustrate relationships among whole numbers and decimal numbers.

 Place Value Relationships in Decimal Numbers

-The beginning of the junior grades is the first time students study the decimal part of a number.
+The beginning of the junior grades is the first time students study decimal numbers.
 Students need to deepen their understanding of the place value of numbers and the relationships between place values.
 Decimal numbers are part of everyday life and understanding the place values to the right and left of the decimal point is essential.

-It is important that students also grasp the multiplicative relationship by 10 that exists between adjacent place values.
-Students have previously developed an understanding of this relationship in the study of whole numbers, that each place has a value 10 times greater than the one to its right and 10 times smaller than the one to its left.
+It is important that students also grasp the multiplicative relationship by 10 that exists between adjacent position values.
+Students have previously developed an understanding of this relationship in the study of natural numbers, that each position has a value 10 times greater than the one to its right and 10 times smaller than the one to its left.

-This multiplicative relationship is also true for decimal numbers.
+This multiplicative relationship is also true for decimal positions.

 Students can develop an understanding of this by doing groupings using base ten materials.
 The idea is to demonstrate that just as 10 ones yield 1 ten, 10 tenths yield 1 one and 10 hundredths yield 1 tenth, and so on.